Manuals

-3D skinned animation
+3D model animation

 For details on how to import 3D data into a Model for animation, see the Model documentation.